determined.ink

 Cryptographic Proof-of-Work Generative Art

-determined.ink is a generative art project that employs cryptographic proof-of-work to mine images pixel by pixel.
+determined.ink employs cryptographic proof-of-work to mine images pixel by pixel.

 Everything begins with the seed, the first pixel in the top-left corner.
 This pixel captures the precise moment when the work is initiated, recorded as a Unix timestamp.
 This timestamp is hashed using SHA-256.
 The hexadecimal hash is then converted into decimal format and transformed into three numbers ranging from 0 to 255, representing the RGB channels, which determine the colour.
 The algorithm searches for a nonce where the resulting color meets criteria.